-- Ensuring that the service is financially solvent and stable, and/by increasing its mix of external funding - Examining and developing new areas of income generation to support the service, together with stakeholders - Ensuring the long-term security of collections through housing all collections in EN16893 compliant storage, housing collections in the best possible conditions, and having space to continue to collect for the next 20 years. - Regularly reviewing collections development policies and taking a more strategic active approach to collections development, including deaccessioning and disposal - Reviewing and improving our collections information to be more efficient and user-focused with an improved collections interface which allows people to contribute information.
+- Ensuring that the service is financially solvent and stable, and/by increasing its mix of external funding - Examining and developing new areas of income generation to support the service, together with stakeholders - Ensuring the long-term security of collections through housing all collections in PD5454 compliant storage, housing collections in the best possible conditions, and having space to continue to collect for the next 25 years. - Examining our collections development policies and taking a more strategic active approach to collections development, including deaccessioning and disposal - Reviewing and improving our collections information to be more efficient and user-focused with an improved collections interface which allows people to contribute information.
 Volunteers playing an integral role, working with staff, to develop collections information.
 Online resources have strong indexes and catalogues to maximize access. - Being more active in attracting new users and providing them with different opportunities to engage with collections - Redesigning/developing buildings to allow us to provide the types of services required in a more cost-effective, sustainable way - o Providing a new means of engagement for users through a new exhibition space.
 Some exhibitions are co-created by users and stakeholder groups building on the existing work developed by the Museum Service. - Delivering an outreach programme to take collections and resources out to communities beyond its main buildings. - Strengthening our presence around the county by working with Active Partners, such as libraries and heritage groups, to deliver access points in existing community spaces, reaching more people - There is a new focus on providing online resources and a rejuvenated online presence to reach more people, balanced with a programme to engage more people with the original documents - We acknowledge that these new ways of working will need staff resources and training and will build on the expertise we have developed in our existing programmes to deliver a more joined-up, cross-disciplinary service.

 - The service is housed in buildings which are accessible, welcoming and comfortable.
 The customer experience is warm, welcoming and inspiring.
-Users are easily able to use and engage with collections and share their knowledge. - The service cares for and develops collections which reflect present and past life in Staffordshire and Stoke and are appraised to ensure they meet our collection policies. - o All collections are stored in compliance with sector standards.
+Users are easily able to use and engage with collections and share their knowledge. - o All archive and special collections are housed in PD5454 compliant storage. - All museum collections are housed in appropriate storage.